mykelalvis/FT/Traveller/WORKING/Book 1.md

 Length : 175mm.
 Weight, unloaded : 750 grams (loaded magazine weighs 250
 grams).
 Base price: Cr200 (loaded magazine: CrlO).
-Revolver (1 000 grams loaded; Cr155; TL 4): An older variety of handgun, the revolver fires 9mm bullets with characteristics similar to those fired by the auto- matic pistol, but not interchangeable with them.
+Revolver (1 000 grams loaded; Cr155; TL 4): An older variety of handgun, the revolver fires 9mm bullets with characteristics similar to those fired by the auto-matic pistol, but not interchangeable with them.
 No magazine is used: six cartridges are inserted into the revolver individually.
 Reloading takes two combat rounds, or one combat round if the individual foregoes the benefit of evasion.
 Length: 200mm (some versions may be shorter or longer).
 Weight, unloaded: